-Within the Government of Canada, Minister Amarjeet Sohi is responsible for the activities of the Department of Natural Resources (NRCan).
-In his capacity as Minister, he also has responsibility for the Natural Resources portfolio, which includes the following:
+Within the Government of Canada, The Minister of Natural Resources is responsible for the activities of the Department of Natural Resources (NRCan).
+In their capacity as Minister, they also have responsibility for the Natural Resources portfolio, which includes the following:

 - one Crown Corporation: Atomic Energy of Canada Limited (AECL);